pgRouting/pgrouting/doc/withPoints/pgr_withPointsVia.rst

 -------------------------------------------------------------------------------

 .. index::
-    single: withPointsVia ; One Via - Proposed on v3.4
+    single: withPointsVia ; One Via

 One Via
 ...............................................................................